-You create a 300-500 word article on some aspect of your business.
-News, tips, resource articles, case studies etc. They key is to make it useful and relevant to your potential customer.
+- You create a 300-500 word article on some aspect of your business.
+News, tips, resource articles, case studies, etc. The key is to make it useful and relevant to your potential customer.

 The list above can be much longer, but this simple outline shows the basic idea.
 You create unique, compelling content, and then use that across your various marketing channels.

-Once you start this process, you’ll start to see how this content effects your rank, and you’ll be able to refine your process to produce even more compelling and effective content.
+Once you start this process, you’ll start to see how this content affects your rank, and you’ll be able to refine your process to produce even more compelling and effective content.

 What you want to avoid, is blasting content out to these channels in a one-way, broadcast only nature.
 Treat each channel (website, email, social media) with respect and add the content on each network by hand.
 This will make it authentic to your users, which in turn by their actions (sharing your content) will ensure that search engines reward you.